 (Wizards of the Coast produced numerous exclusive cards for promotional events such as tournaments, with this being the 35th overall.)

 It takes advantage of a reverse holo design to create an eye-catching option, although over 1,000 copies have now been graded by PSA.

-As such, we’d stick with PSA 10 versions only, as there’s a meagre 27 on the registry at the current time of writing.
+As such, we’d stick with PSA 10 versions only.
+There’s a meagre 27 on the registry at the current time of writing.

 1. 2000 Pokemon Neo Genesis 1st Edition Pichu #12 (eBay)

 The 2000 Neo Genesis set was the first to feature Generation II Pokémon like Pichu.
 The baby Pokémon is given the holo treatment, with blue and orange making up the shiny background.